-The first season of The L Word featured a running arc where Jenny writes a story titled "Thus Spoke Sarah Shuster", where the heroine is a thinly-veiled version of herself.
+The first season featured a running arc where Jenny writes a story titled "Thus Spoke Sarah Shuster", where the heroine is a thinly-veiled version of herself.
 She is critiqued on it (and the title) in a second-season episode.

 Max Hammer, the star of Noah's web comic in Noah And Saskia, is very much an idealized version of Noah as he wishes he really was.
 The villains tend to be caricatures of his family.

 An interesting take on this trope from Gossip Girl - Dan is supposed to be a talented aspiring writer, and yet when the camera catches a page of his most recent novel, it's nothing but a thinly-veiled retelling of recent events from his life in toe-curlingly awful prose.
 Not to mention he renames "Chuck Bass" as "Charlie Trout" and doesn't intend it to be ironic.